typedb/typedb-docs/10-query/01b-pattern-negation.md

 will yield a list of concepts assigned to the `$x` variable.

 Shall we decide that our unemployment pattern is a common one, we might decide to express it via rule.
+In case when the set of bound variables has only one element, it is more convenient to define it in terms of a type.
-Defining the unemployment it in terms of a rule and the freshly introduced negation block we can then write.
-In case when the set of bound variables has only one element, it is more convenient to define it in terms of a type:
+Defining the unemployment in terms of a rule and the freshly introduced negation block we can then write:

 ```
 unemployed sub entity;